 There are not really any easy fixes for worn piston rings, the only real solution is to replace them.
 This involves disassembling most of the engine, including removing the head and sump.
 The bottom caps on the connection rods can then be removed, and the pistons lifted out of the top of the engine.

 Many of the issues discussed above are not formally addressed by Audi as causes for recall.
-This will mean difficulty in getting the manufacturer to repair, unless under warranty.
+This will mean difficulty in getting the manufacturer to repair it unless under warranty.
 When buying an Audi 2.0 TFSI car, it is imperative to check service history, especially frequent oil changes and oil filter changes.

 When viewing used vehicles, check for blue smoke from the exhaust, especially during acceleration.
 It is unlikely the seller will disclose if the car is using oil excessively, so a check of the dipstick is as much as can be done.